GLOBAL MARKETS-Stocks fall from 20-month highs on trade talk concerns

 "It has further to go; just the fact we can absorb the shocks that we have," Wieting said.
 "Production is going to go from declining to rebounding.
 That's what is going to happen with earnings as well."

-Euro zone bond yields fell sharply, on track for their sharpest daily fall in October, after the Fed cut interest rates on Wednesday and as the report on U.S.-China trade tensions drove demand for safe-haven assets.
+Euro zone bond yields fell to two-week lows, on track for their sharpest daily fall in October after the Fed cut interest rates on Wednesday and as the report on U.S.-China trade tensions drove demand for safe-haven assets.

 (Reporting by Herbert Lash; Editing by Dan Grebler)